 Don’t sweat the small stuff.
 But also, if you have a problem, let them know straight away, so they have the opportunity to fix it for you.

-Do you have any other tips that I missed?
+Do you have any other tips for deciding in which hotel will you choose?
 Let me know!

 If you found this post helpful, Pin it to your Hotels board for later.